Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Introduction

 Another reason for the importance of the thermodynamics in AdS space arises from the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Aharony:1999ti}, which states that the gravity theory in $d$-dimensional AdS spacetime is dual to the conformal field theory in $(d-1)$-dimension.
-According to this duality, the temperature of the black holes is dual to the temperature of the conformal field theory.
 Various holographic applications have been proposed in the last two decades, for example, the holographic superconductors \cite{Hartnoll:2008vx,Cai:2015cya,Cai:2012sk,Cai:2012nm}, holographic thermalizations \cite{Balasubramanian1,Gb,Gb2,Zeng:2014xpa}, holographic Fermi/non-Fermi liquids \cite{Lee,Liu,Cubrovic}, and so on.

-For the general relativity, the existence of singularities are inevitable.
-If singularities are naked, causality in the spacetimes may break down, and physics will lose its predictive power.
-Penrose conjectured that the singularity will not be naked for it is always covered by an event horizon \cite{Penrose}, which is the so-called weak cosmic censorship conjecture.
+For the general relativity, if singularities are naked, causality in the spacetimes may break down, and physics will lose its predictive power.
+Penrose conjectured that the singularity will not be naked for it is always covered by an event horizon \cite{Penrose}, which is the so-called `weak cosmic censorship conjecture'.
 Since there are no general ways to prove this conjecture, we thus should investigate each type of black holes.
 Wald proposed firstly a gedanken experiment to check this conjecture by throwing a particle into the Kerr-Newman black hole, and he found that the weak cosmic censorship conjecture was valid for the extremal Kerr-Newman black holes \cite{Wald:1974ge}.
 However, for the near-extremal Reissner-Nordstr\"{o}m \cite{Hubeny:1998ga} black hole and near-extremal Kerr black hole\cite{Jacobson:2009kt}, this conjecture were found to be violated.
 Later it was pointed out that the invalidity of the weak cosmic censorship conjecture in \cite{Hubeny:1998ga,Jacobson:2009kt} was that the backreaction and self-force effects are neglected\cite{Barausse:2010ka}.
 So far, the weak cosmic censorship conjecture has been checked in various black holes with and without the self-force effect by adding a particle \cite{Colleoni:2015afa,BouhmadiLopez:2010vc,Hod:2016hqx,Natario:2016bay, Horowitz:2016ezu,Duztas:2016xfg,Gwak:2017icn, Gao:2012ca,Rocha:2014jma,Rocha:2011wp,Chen:2018yah,Wald2018,Sorce:2017dst,Ge:2017vun,An:2017phb,Crisford2017,Gwak:2016gwj}.